Provide everyone with a copy of the scripture passages used for this study

 To picture us in Christ is to accept that we are small and our control is questioned.

 Or totally safe and secure?

 Let’s return to our picture of the vine.
-Remove the dotted line
+Display Vine with no dotted line

 Jesus said ‘I am the vine’.